openid/connect/openid-connect-self-issued-v2/openid-connect-self-issued-v2-1_0.md

 ## Sharing Credentials from Several Issuers in One Transaction

-When End-Users apply to open a banking account online, in most countries they are required to submit scanned versions of the required documents.
-These documents are usually issued by different authorities, and hard to be verified in a digital form.
+When End-Users apply to open a banking account online, in most countries, they are required to submit scanned versions of the required documents.
+These documents are usually issued by different authorities, and are hard to verify in a digital form.
 A Self-issued OP directly representing the user may have access to a greater set of such information as credentials, while a traditional OP may not have a business relationship which enables access to such a breadth of information.
 Self-Issued OPs could aggregate credentials from multiple sources, then release them within a single transaction to a relying party.
 The relying party can then verify the authenticity of the information to make the necessary business decisions.

 ## Aggregation of Multiple Personas under One Self-Issued OP

 End-Users often use several hosted OpenID Providers for different Relying Parties.
 Some of the reasons to do this is to separate a work-related persona from a personal persona or to prevent the RPs from correlating their activities by using the same OP.

-The usage of multiple OPs can create friction later, as the End-User may return later having forgot which OP they used for the relying party.
+The usage of multiple OPs can create friction later, as the End-User may return later having forgotten which OP they used for the relying party.
 A single Self-Issued OP can be chosen by the End-User based on its capability to meet specific needs and privacy concerns.

 ## Identifier Portability